 they are cousins aren't they?

-not sure Lyrica about killed me i had severe adverse reaction to it but i take neuroutin without problems just sleepiness.Neurotin is usually used for nerve pain and Lyrica is for fibromaygia pain (muscle) pain thats my understanding.You may want to look it up and see but why would you want to switch back and forth?Is the neurotin not working?They can up the dose
+not sure Lyrica about killed me i had severe adverse reaction to it but i take neuroutin without problems just sleepiness.Neurontin is usually used for nerve pain and Lyrica is for fibromaygia pain (muscle) pain thats my understanding.You may want to look it up and see but why would you want to switch back and forth?Is the Neurontin not working?They can up the dose

 This is what i found on it

 pregabalin (Lyrica®) was approved by the Food and Drug Administration